heri/studiozenkai/content/post/balancing-developer-happinness-and-customer-success.md

 \end{aligned}
 \]

-where:
+Where:

-* S is the satisfaction score for a customer (eg NPS, CSAT)
+* S: satisfaction score for a customer (e.g., NPS, CSAT)
-* W weight based on customer importance (eg customer lifetime value, customer engagement, number of users per account)
+* W: weight based on customer importance (e.g., customer lifetime value, customer engagement, user count)
-* N number of customers
+* N: total customers

-Everyone in the team should be laser focused on increasing this metric.
-Publish a dashboard.
-Add it to memos.
-Share it in Engineering all-hands.

-Weighted Customer Happiness is usually measured in %, but another unit can be used, as long as everyone agrees.

-To illustrate, in a B2B SaaS company, we had Dell as the biggest customers with 90,000 users, a third of all total users.
-Dell was a customer for years, and used the service extensively across sales, marketing departments and business units.
-During a sprint, we realized analytics provided to Dell were incorrect, and knowing their importance to the customer, engineering was all hands to solve the issue, regardless of what developers were working on.
-Because if Dell was unhappy, the WCH would crash.
+Teams should focus relentlessly on WCH.
+Share it widely.
+Discuss it at all-hands meetings.
+Make it part of the culture.

+For example, at a B2B SaaS company, we prioritized fixing an analytics issue for Dell, which accounted for one-third of all users.
+Ignoring Dell would have tanked our WCH—and possibly the business.

 This example with Dell is extreme and companies generally have a more balanced distribution, but this demonstrates why a weighted metric makes sense.

 It is critical that the head of engineering is engaged and identifies features critical to high-value customers.
-If there is a new feature planned, ask what is the feedback from the company's most important customers.
-Can you discuss with marketing how the new features relate to the pain point of each customer?
+If there is a new feature planned, ask what is the feedback from the company's most important customers, and how it relates to their point.
 Is it possible to invest in bug and performance fixes that improves the life of your most engaged customers instead?

 **Customer/Developer Delivery Index (CDDI)**

-The Customer/Developer Delivery index, or in short CDDI:
+WCH alone is not enough.
+You also need happy developers doing what they do best.
+This is where CDDI comes in:

  \[
 \begin{aligned}